Brickworks (company): 2010s

 In 2011, Brickworks Limited continued to acquire companies, such as East Coast Masonry in Coffs Harbour and a timber mill and processing centre owned by Gunns Ltd. southwest of Western Australia.
 Brickworks also ventured into a new line of production and dedicated it an entire division: Brickworks Building products division for Austral Precast, the largest precast concrete panel producer in Australia.

 In 2012, demands for precast concrete increased and in response Brickworks expanded their company and bought CPS Precast.
 This same year, Brickworks Limited finally gains ownership of the remaining 50% of the share in their 50/50 joint venture with Daniel Robertson Australia Pty Ltd (which was established in 2006).

-In March 2012, Boral Ltd. sold two of their masonry plants to Brickworks and Austral.
-The following year, Boral Ltd.’s Prospect NSW masonry plant was also sold to Brickworks.
+In March 2012, Boral sold two of its masonry plants to Brickworks and Austral.
+The following year, Boral’s Prospect masonry plant was also sold to Brickworks.

-For the financial year 2013–2014 Brickworks Limited paid zero tax as reported in by the Australian Tax Office.
+For the financial year 2013–2014 Brickworks Limited paid zero tax as reported in by the Australian Taxation Office.

 In March 2016 Lindsay R. Partridge estimated that Brickworks Limited is importing about one million bricks from Spain a month due to a lower shipping cost, which might have undue consequences for its own employees.
 In October 2017, Brickworks acquired UrbanStone, a manufacturer of commercial and residential stone and concrete paving products, previously owned by Schaffer Corporation.